IoT-Experiments/smarthome/README.md

 1. Start using the Google Assistant in the Actions Console to control your devices.
 Try saying 'turn my lights on'.

 :information_source: Assistant will only provide you control over items that are registered, so if you visit your front end https://xyz123.ngrok.io and click the add icon to create a device your server will receive a new SYNC command.

-### Steps for testing with mock-assistant-platform

-1. Set up the web portal

-       cd smart-home-provider/frontend
-       npm install -g bower
-       bower install
-       cd ..

-1. Run smart-home-provider-cloud.js, either locally or hosted

-       npm install

-    * If running locally:

-          npm start

-    * If running in a hosted environment

-          node cloud/smart-home-provider-cloud.js smart-home="https://your_domain.com"

-1. In the resulting output, note the config data.
-In particular the client ID and client Secret.
-1. In a browser, open the ngrok URL shown.
-1. Log in with one of the sample user accounts, for instance

-       user: rick
-       password: oldman

-1. This is a web portal to your Smart Home devices.
-Configure the smart lights shown as you please.
-Click the cloud icon shown above at least one of them to enable it for cloud control.
-1. Use the mock-assistant platform to send requests to your Smart Home app.

-       cd mock-assistant-platform
-       node platform help
-       node platform url="https://<NGROK_DOMAIN>.ngrok.io/smarthome" sync
-       node platform url="https://<NGROK_DOMAIN>.ngrok.io/smarthome" query
-       node platform url="https://<NGROK_DOMAIN>.ngrok.io/smarthome" exec

 ### Examples of SYNC, QUERY, and EXEC requests